klamike/condor-tune/README.md

 # condor_tune

-This example project demonstrates the condor_tune framework.
+This example project demonstrates the `condor_tune` framework for hyperparameter optimization.
 It comes from an application in ML for Power Systems research, where we first train a neural network using a GPU, then run parallel power flows using the trained network on every example in its respective validation set.
-We then compute a weighted metric incorporating results from all power flows and raw model results.
-Now, we can use HyperOpt via Ray Tune to optimize some hyperparameters of the neural network.
+We then must compute a weighted metric incorporating results from all power flows and raw model performance.

 See [condor_tune.py](condor_tune.py), [Ray Tune](https://docs.ray.io/en/latest/tune/index.html), and [HTCondor](https://htcondor.readthedocs.io/en/feature/apis/python-bindings/index.html) for relevant documentation.